Exam results and Clearing

 UCAS will let you know when your place is confirmed and your chosen university or college will send the details of what you need to do next.

-I received better grades than I expected?
+I received better grades than I expected

-If you already had an offer which you accepted, and you still want to begin the course, you can check your Hub to see when your offer is confirmed.
+If you already had an offer which you accepted and you still want to begin the course, you can check your Hub to see when your offer is confirmed.
 Your chosen university or college will then send the details of what you need to do next.

-If you are unsure about what you want to do, you can phone the exam results phone lines to chat to an adviser to discuss the different options available to make sure you make the right decision for you.
+If you are unsure about what you want to do, you can phone the exam results phone line to chat to an adviser to discuss the different options available to make sure you make the right decision for you.

 If you didn't get the grades you needed, there are a few situations which might happen: